fabiomarcellusdev/fabiomarcellusdev/README.md

 # 👋 Hey there!
 I'm Fabio Marcellus

-**Full Stack Software Engineer | Open-Source Enthusiast**
+**Front End Software Engineer | Open-Source Enthusiast**

 I'm passionate about building **ethical, high-quality, and transparent** tech solutions that help people.
-My work spans across **full-stack development, DevOps, AI integration, and microservices**, with a strong focus on scalability, UX, and accessibility.
+My work has a strong focus on scalability, UX, performance, and accessibility.

 ---